-With the landmark $25 million NTP (National Institute of Health) study that recently released its preliminary results, the American Cancer Society has stated that we have entered a “paradigm shift in our understanding of radiation and cancer risk.”
+With the landmark $30 million NTP (National Institute of Health) study that recently released its final results showing cancer, the American Cancer Society has stated that we have entered a “paradigm shift in our understanding of radiation and cancer risk.”
 We are also seeing medical organizations, such as the American Academy of Pediatrics (AAP), issue guidelines for reduced wireless exposure for children.

 Schools and public libraries around the world are starting to power-down wireless systems and are returning to wired technology because of an increase in headaches, nosebleeds, concentration problems, heart arrhythmia and ADD/ADHD among children and adults.
 In February 2017, Maryland became the first state in the United States to recommend the reduction of Wi-Fi in schools.
 Massachusetts is also considering legislation that would reduce wireless exposure in schools.

 The following is a series of short videos that will help you understand the science behind this issue, along with the stories of so many affected children and teachers.